University of Michigan–Dearborn Scholarships (2025–2026)

 Honors-Linked Scholarships

-*GPA ranges are estimates based on past profiles and campus guidance; actual selection varies year to year.
+*GPA ranges are estimates based on recent profiles and campus data; selection varies year by year.

 Honors FAQ